Mayiladuthurai: Administration and politics

-Mayiladuthurai is the headquarters of the newly formed Mayiladuthurai district.
-The town of Mayiladuthurai is administered by a municipal council which was created in 1866 as per the Town Improvements Act 1865.
+Mayiladuthurai is the headquarters of the Mayiladuthurai district.
+The town of Mayiladuthurai is administered by a municipal council which was created in 1866, as per the Town Improvements Act 1865.
 The council initially had eleven members.
 This was increased to 18 in 1883.
 As of 2025, the municipality covers an area of 11.27 km2 and its council, in which legislative powers are vested, has a total of 36 members, one from each of the town's 36 wards.
 The council is headed by an elected chairperson assisted by a deputy chairperson.
-The functions of the municipality are divided into six departments: General, Engineering, Revenue, Public Health, Town planning, and the Computer Wing.
+The functions of the municipality are divided into six departments: General, Engineering, Revenue, Public Health, Town Planning, and the Computer Wing.
 All these departments are under the control of a municipal commissioner who is the supreme executive head.

-There is a total of four revenue villages with Mayiladuthurai - Thiruvilandur, Dharmapuram, Nanchilnadu and Kornad.
-The municipality has allocated a budget of ₹2,183,350,000 for the year 2010–11.
+There are a total of four revenue villages with Mayiladuthurai - Thiruvilandur, Dharmapuram, Nanchilnadu and Kornad.
 In 2023, Mayiladuthurai's selection grade municipality status was upgraded to special grade municipality.